rHedBull/spec-ops/templates/plan-template-upstream.md

 ## Phase 0: Outline & Research
 1. **Extract unknowns from Technical Context** above:
    - For each NEEDS CLARIFICATION → research task
-   - For each technology choice → best practices and integration patterns
+   - For each dependency → best practices task
-   - For database selection → performance, scaling, and migration considerations
-   - For service architecture → communication patterns and deployment strategies
+   - For each integration → patterns task

 2. **Generate and dispatch research agents**:
    ```